Tuesday of Week 20 of Ordinary Time – Gospel

 In fact, meat would not have been part of their regular diet when they were slaves in Egypt.
 Now that they were in a new type of distress, they romanticised the past and minimised its discomforts.
 And they do not mention meat as food they had in Egypt, but only fish, vegetables and fruits.

-Now, they claim they are starving, with nothing to eat but manna.
+Now, they claim they are starving, with nothing to eat, but manna.
 Manna seems to have had quite a pleasant taste, but as we also know, too much of anything can become tiresome.
 It also seems to have been quite nutritious, so the claim about starvation was somewhat exaggerated.

 We are given a description of manna and how it was prepared.
 It was like coriander seed, and in Exodus we are told that it was white (lying on the ground it looked like hoar frost) and it tasted like wafers made with honey.
-It had the appearance of bdellium, a transparent, amber-coloured gum resin, which is also mentioned in Genesis as being found in the Garden in Eden.
+It had the appearance of bdellium, a transparent, amber-coloured gum resin, which is also mentioned in Genesis as being found in the Garden of Eden.
 Every night (except on the Sabbath) when the dew came, the manna fell also.
 To eat it, the people ground it into a kind of flour, cooked it in a pot and made it into loaves which tasted like cakes made with oil.

 The target and scapegoat of their troubles was, as usual, Moses, whom they blamed for their present situation.
 God, too, was not very happy with the ingratitude of the people for whom he had done so much.